patrickfranzelin/Bachelor-Thesis-PRA-Analysis/README.md

 - GDAL
 - RAMMS (for simulation)

+Digital Terrain Model (DTM) Usage
+This project requires a Digital Terrain Model (DTM) dataset for analysis.
+You can download the DTM from the South Tyrol Geoportal.
+Please follow the steps below to acquire and use the dataset in this project:

+Downloading the DTM:
+Access the Geoportal:

+Visit the official South Tyrol Geoportal at geoportal.buergernetz.bz.it.
+Locate the DTM Dataset:

+Use the search bar or navigate through the available layers to find the Digital Terrain Model (DTM) data.
+Choose the appropriate resolution and format (such as GeoTIFF or another format compatible with this project).
+Download the Dataset:

+Click on the download button provided by the geoportal and save the DTM file to your local system.

 ## Installation

 To get started, clone the repository and set up a virtual environment: